 - This is why Good Samaritan laws exist.
 Not only do some people complain about being rescued, they sue their rescuer in court.
 While it is true that amateurs may not always succeed at emergency first aid, it is also true that in some cases Emergency Services simply cannot reach the victim in time.
-This does not even take into account cases where even successful treatment can lead to injury such as broken rib bones after administering CPR.
+This does not even take into account cases where even successful treatment can lead to injury such as broken rib bones after administering CPR (which is almost guaranteed to break at least one rib when done properly) or the Heimlich maneuver.

 - This can crop up in a military mileu due to "life or limb" decisions.
 When a major artery in a limb is severed (or worse perforated) the loss of blood can rapidly exsanguinate a soldier.
 The most common treatment is a tourniquet, which was long thought to guarantee the loss of a limb.
 There are those who would rather die than live as a cripple and sometimes it's the medic who has to make the call without any knowledge of the soldier's wishes.
 Fortunately, in the last 10 years research has shown that limbs can survive tourniquet treatment for up to 45 minutes, so these situations are becoming less common.